 Wave 2 and 3 EAL Intervention

-· KS3 EAL literacy and numeracy - EAL focus pupils are withdrawn 1-2 times/week from non-core subjects.
-Year 7 – below 3B, Year 8 – below 3A, Year 9 – below 4B.
-Lesson by lesson Schemes of Learning (SoLs) are written (in partnership with the English and Maths departments) in line with the English and Maths SoLs in order to re-enforce skills, subject content and consolidate the learning of key language
+- Year 7, 8, 9 EAL English, Maths, Science Boosters - EAL focus pupils are withdrawn 2 times/week from non-core subjects: Year 7 – below grade 1, Year 8 – below grade 2, Year 9 – below grade 3.
+Schemes of Learning (SoLs) are written in line with the English and Maths SoLs in order to re-enforce skills, subject content and consolidate the learning of key language

-· 1-1 literacy and numeracy – for those with no/limited schooling in home countries (programme delivered by Community Workers 2-3 lessons/week)
+- 1-1 literacy and numeracy – for those with no/limited previous schooling and/or SEND overlap (programme delivered by Community Workers and Bilingual Assistants 2-3 lessons/week)

-· KS4 EAL option (EAL focus pupils are selected and given support with language, literacy, numeracy and other subjects to boost their GCSE grades)
+- KS4 EAL option – EAL focus pupils are selected and given support with language, literacy, numeracy and Science to boost their GCSE grades

-· Reading club (during registration time) – enhancing speaking, listening, reading and writing skills, with focus on pronunciation and development of vocabulary and literacy skills
+- Reading club (twice/week during form time) – enhancing speaking, listening, reading and writing skills, with focus on pronunciation and development of vocabulary and literacy skills

 How EMA support is carried out across the school